the-draupnir-project/Draupnir/README.md

 Until `v2.0.0` there will be frequent changes to commands but all of these will be noted in the changes for that release.

+For the latest stable release, see `v1.87.0`, the documentation for which can be found [here](https://github.com/the-draupnir-project/Draupnir/tree/v1.87.0).

 ### Migration

 Migrating from Mjolnir is straightforward and requires no manual steps,